Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

 console.log(count)          // 1
 ```

-We use most of the time post-increment.
-At least you should remember how to use post-increment operator.
+We use most of the time the post-increment.
+At least you should remember how to use the post-increment operator.

 ### Decrement Operator

 In JavaScript we use the decrement operator to decrease a value stored in a variable.
-The decrement could be pre or post decrement.
+The decrement could be pre or post-decrement.
 Let us see each of them:

 1. Pre-decrement